beginning of content

 • Using cannabis can lead to health problems such as addiction or depression.

-• Medicinal cannabis is cannabis prescribed by a doctor to relieve the symptoms of a medical condition.
+• Medicinal cannabis is prescribed by a doctor for a medical condition — it is different to cannabis bought illegally.

 What is cannabis?

-Cannabis is the general name for drugs like marijuana, hash and hashish oil that are made from the plant cannabis sativa.
-It’s the most used illicit (illegal) drug in Australia.
+Cannabis is the general name for drugs that are made from the plant cannabis sativa.
+It's the most used illicit (illegal) drug in Australia.

 Other names for cannabis include: